Pig-ling/Double-Edge/README.md

 Feel Free to edit the files for personal use, If you want to re-publish any of these files in your own mod, please give me credit.
 If you intend on using over 60% of the files, please contact me on CurseForge here, my username is Pigling

+This mod was created in MCreator version 2024.2, although with a bit of work you should be able to edit these files in another editor

 The MIT licence applies for all parts of this software except in express exceptions listed above

 Copyright <YEAR> PigLing